WeAreAcademy/mark-react-proj--baby-names/README.md

 ## Exercise 2

+(Make sure your previous work is all committed to git before commencing this exercise!)

 - Add a search bar.

 - When the user types into it, your app should update the displayed list of baby names to only show matches.